 3. Check your H1, H2 and H3 Tags for SEO

-Your headline content can be specified using header tags, beginning with H1 for your main header, and H2, H3, etc. for smaller subheaders.
+Your headline content can be specified using heading tags, beginning with H1 for your main heading, and H2, H3, etc. for smaller subheadings.
+Make sure to include your keywords in these headings.
 Google bots will look at this header tag data to determine if the content of a particular page lines up with the user’s search query, but also as a way of determining the overall relevance of the other copy on your page.

 Do your site’s pages have populated header data?